Keshavarz Dentistry Accepts CDCP Benefits

 The short answer is YES.
-And here’s why we suggest annual dental cleanings for you and all family members.
+That’s why we suggest annual oral exams, regular checkups, and dental cleanings for you and all family members.

-Fact: Most dental insurance plans offer partial or complete coverage for dental cleaning and teeth cleaning procedures.
+Fact: Most dental insurance plans offer partial or complete coverage for dental exams and teeth cleaning procedures.

-Moreover, here are seven dental issues that you can prevent with an annual or semi-annual teeth cleaning and examination.
+Moreover, here are seven dental issues that you can prevent with regular dental exams and cleanings.

-Oral exams, checkups and dental cleanings are the first steps toward overall dental health and hygiene.
+Oral exams and dental checkups are the first steps toward overall dental health and hygiene.

 When you go for a routine examination, your dentist can help detect and prevent any oral health issues and diseases—before they become an issue.